CaptainCrowbar/unicorn-lib/unicorn/lexer.md

 * `#include "unicorn/lexer.hpp"`

-This module defined a simple lexer or tokenizer, which can split text up into tokens (optionally discarding unwanted tokens such as whitespace or comments) according to rules defined by the user.
+This module defines a simple lexer or tokenizer, which can split text up into tokens (optionally discarding unwanted tokens such as whitespace or comments) according to rules defined by the user.

-This module calls the [`unicorn/regex`](regex.html) module, which in turn calls the PCRE library.
-It will only work with encodings for which the corresponding PCRE library has been linked; see the regex module documentation for details.

 Example: